MarinaViriyalova/Marina-Viriyalova/README.md

 # Hi there, I'm Marina 👋

-* 💻 I'm begginer frontend-developer
+* 💻 I'm frontend developer
 * 💪 Aspired to work with real projects
 * 😎 Would love to work in a team with experienced developers
 * 📖 Willing to learn new thing